The Principality of Monaco is opulent and exclusive,

 top of escalator

-The path disappears and the street narrows to barely one lane.
+The street narrows to barely one lane.
 It was here, on my first visit to Monaco, that the guide told us to make ourselves thin against the wall.
 Three Prius cars with darkened windows came by within touching distance - the guide said that Prince Albert was in the middle car - how she could tell, I'm not sure - but that was my brush with this Royal Family.

 Just past this and you are in the Palace Square.